brentvollebregt/nitratine.net/posts/randomly-generating-numbers-to-fulfil-an-integer-range/post.md

 I was recently discussing 'stupid' apps with a flatmate and how they do so well on app stores.
 We were thinking of really stupid apps and had come up with the idea of just changing the colour when a user tapped on the screen.
 Obviously, there would be more to the app but it seemed very achievable and something fun to make.
 [My idea was to generate the colours as hexadecimal values and display them to the user along with the colour]({{ url_for('blog_post', path='colour') }}).
 I then thought about making the aim of the app to get all the colours; a user would randomly generate colours until they have gotten them all.
 With there being 16,777,216 different colours that can be represented using hexadecimal I noticed very quickly that this is very unachievable for a user, but how unachievable really was it?

 ## Plan
 My plan to finding how 'unachievable' the problem is, is to generate random numbers in a range until all individual numbers in that range are generated.
 This will be done a few times for certain ranges to get averages and then will be plotted to get a line of best fit.
-With this line of best fit I should be able to predict ranges much larger than I will be testing with.
+With this line of best fit, I should be able to predict ranges much larger than I will be testing with.

-## Creating Initial Method
+## Creating An Initial Method
 Sitting in my girlfriend's English lecture at Victoria University seemed like the best place to start this.
-The plan was to make a definition that took a range integer and randomly generate values until all values in the range were found.
+The plan was to make a definition that took a range integer and randomly generates values until all values in the range were found.
 It would then return how many generations it took to get all values.
-To check when I had all values, I sorted the list using pythons built in list sort and then checked if it was identical to a generated list containing 1 to the range in order which was created using the range function in list comprehension.
+To check when I had all values, I sorted the list using pythons built-in list sort and then checked if it was identical to a generated list containing 1 to the range in order which was created using the range function in list comprehension.

 ```python
 import random